logological/logological.org/content/pages/keysigning.md

 3. I will call out the name of each participant in order.
 When your name is called, confirm whether your key's fingerprint and owner are correctly listed on your hard copy and on the screen.
-When someone else's name is called, listen for their confirmation, and if they give it, place a checkmark in the "key info" column next to their key in your list.
+When someone else's name is called, check that the fingerprint of theirs on the screen is the same as the one on your list.
+Listen for the participant's confirmation, and if they give it, place a checkmark in the "key info" column next to their key in your list.
 (We do this step to make sure that everyone has the same copy of the list, and that it contains the correct information.)

 4. Once all the key data has been confirmed, the line of participants folds over on itself to form a double line.
 So now the first